Skidamek/AutoModpack/README.md

 # Welcome to AutoModpack,

 What is this?
 Basically, this is Minecraft modification with goal to make easier updates to your modpack.
-Your friends / players won't need to manually update all mods / modpack anymore, thanks to this mod all this boring stuff is done automatically.
+Your friends / players won't need to manually update all mods / modpack anymore.
+Thanks to this mod all this boring stuff is done automatically.

 Showcase: https://youtu.be/lPPzaNPn8g8